fish-quant/fq-segmentation/readme.md

 0. Several options exist to **specify the folder** where the results will be saved.
 By default, the FQ outlines will be stored in a sub-folder `__FQ_outlines` within the folder containing the segmentation results.
 You can then move it to another location, e.g. directly into the `analysis` folder as done for the example data.

-0. Specify images that will be analyzed.
+0. Specify **images that will be analyzed**.
 You can either choose different images that you want to analyze (`Define images`), or select an entire folder (`Select folder`).
 For the latter, you can also specify a recursive search; this means that all subfolders will be searched as well (not recommended for this workflow).
 The script will only consider images that follow the above explained naming convention – other images will be ignored.
+   In the example data, the folder `analysis\segmentation-results` contains the relevant data.

 0. **Create outlines**.
 Lastly, press the button `Create FQ outlines`.
 The script will then automatically search for the files describing the segmentation of cells and nuclei.
 For each image an outline file with the reference to the ORIGINAL 3D image will be generated and nuclei assigned to their respective cells.